-Criteria JORC Code Explanation Commentary Criteria JORC Code Explanation Commentary Underground Methodology All Underground Reserves are based on 3D design strings and polygon derived stope shapes following the Measured and Indicated Resource (in areas above the COG).
-A complete mine schedule is then derived from this design to create a LOM plan and financial analysis.
-Mining methodology is based on previous mining experience.
-All mining systems within the Reserve statement are standardised, mechanised Western Australian methods.
-In large disseminated orebodies sub level caving, sub level open stoping or single level bench stoping production methodologies are used.
-In narrow vein laminated quartz hosted domains a conservative narrow bench style mining method is used.
-In narrow flat dipping deposits a Flat Long Hole process is adopted (with fillets in the footwall for rill angle) and or jumbo stoping.
-Stope shape parameters have been based on historical data (where possible) or expected stable hydraulic radius dimensions.
-Stope inventories have been determined by cutting the geological wireframe at above the area specific COG and applying mining dilution and ore loss factors.
-The ore loss ratio accounts for pillar locations between the stopes (not operational ore loss) whilst dilution Metallurgical factors or assumptions The metallurgical process proposed and the appropriateness of that process to the style of mineralisation. evaluation and takes into account available operating time and mining equipment size and performance.
-CGO CGO has an existing conventional CIL processing plant.
-Whether the metallurgical process is well-tested technology or novel in nature.
-The nature, amount and representativeness of metallurgical test work undertaken, the nature of the metallurgical domaining applied and the corresponding metallurgical recovery factors applied.
-Any assumptions or allowances made for deleterious elements.
-The existence of any bulk sample or pilot scale test work and the degree to which such samples are considered representative of the orebody as a whole.
-For minerals that are defined by a specification, has the ore reserve estimation been based on the appropriate mineralogy to meet the specifications?
-Coor has an existing conventional cit processing plant.
-The plant has a nameplate capacity of 1.4Mtpa though this can be varied between 1.2-1.6Mtpa based upon material type.
-Gold extraction is achieved using two staged crushing, ball milling with gravity concentration and Carbon in Leach.
-A high portion of the Reserve mill feed have extensive data when processed at other plants in the past 2-3 decades.
-This long history of processing demonstrates the appropriateness of the process to the styles of mineralisation considered.
-No deleterious elements are considered, as a long history of processing has shown this to be not a material concern.
+- All Underground Reserves are based on 3D design strings and polygon derived stope shapes following the Measured and Indicated Resource (in areas above the COG).
+A complete mine schedule is then derived from this design to create a LOM plan and financial analysis. - Mining methodology is based on previous mining experience.
+All mining systems within the Reserve statement are standardised, mechanised Western Australian methods. - In large disseminated orebodies sub level caving, sub level open stoping or single level bench stoping production methodologies are used. - In narrow vein laminated quartz hosted domains a conservative narrow bench style mining method is used. - In narrow flat dipping deposits a Flat Long Hole process is adopted (with fillets in the footwall for rill angle) and or jumbo stoping. - Stope shape parameters have been based on historical data (where possible) or expected stable hydraulic radius dimensions. - Stope inventories have been determined by cutting the geological wireframe at above the area specific COG and applying mining dilution and ore loss factors.
+The ore loss ratio accounts for pillar locations between the stopes (not operational ore loss) whilst dilution allows for conversion of the geological wireframe into a minable shape (Planned dilution) as well as hangingwall relaxation and blasting overbreak (unplanned dilution). - Minimum mining widths have been applied in the various mining methods. - Stope shape dimensions vary between the various methods.
+Default hydraulic radii are applied to each method, and are derived either from historical production or geotechnical reports / recommendations.
+Where no data or exposure is available conservative HR values are used based on the contact domain type. - Mining sequence is included in the mine scheduling process for determining the economic evaluation and takes into account available operating time and mining equipment size and performance.